apsessoms/DevOps/SecureParameters.md

 # Making Parameters Secure 🔑

-*This guide is building off the [Parameters Guide](./ParametersGuide.md) if you are following along.*
+*This guide is building off the [Modules Guide](./Modulesreadme.md) if you have been following along.*

 <h1> Introduction </h1>